chef-cft/dca_workshop/README.md

 6. Assign additional control(s) (depending on time) for all participants to 'Detect and Correct'.
 Work the room helping individuals as needed.
 At the end of the allotted time (suggestion: 10-15 minutes per control) go through the solution as a group

-7. Have the participants apply a full DevSec hardening cookbook to their node, aka add it to their runlist, and watch all the things that it fixes.
+7. Have the participants apply a full DevSec hardening cookbook to their node, aka add it to their runlist, and then go back into Compliance to see all the updated/fixed controls.

-**Test the DevSec hardening cookbook in advance to see if it fixes all controls or if there are bugs and controls left unfixed**  Its an open source cookbook, sometimes controls comeback still failling.
+**Test the DevSec hardening cookbook in advance to see if it fixes all controls or if there are bugs and controls left unfixed**  This is an open source cookbook, sometimes controls comeback still failling.
 If controls are unfixed you can either make a local copy and update the cookbook itself if possible (and maybe even submit the fix back to DevSec as a pull request).
-Else at least understand a bug has been introduced in the open source cookbook and be prepared to acknowledge it.
+Else at least understand a bug has been introduced and be prepared to acknowledge it.

 8. Optional: Execute 'On-site scan-only option'.
 (See *Appendix III* for more info)